Review & Install Video

 Maximize the power from your new camshafts with a set of Adjustable Cam Gears, which will allow you the ability to fine tune your camshaft timing - a critical necessity when doing mods that can change your camshaft-to-crankshaft centerline position.
 Please see drop down option above.Application.

-Technical Note: The stage III cams are designed for modified cars that include upgraded valve springs for clearance related issues.
-It is recommended to use COMP Cams® 26113 Valve Springs for proper fitment.
+For Pre-1999 Mustangs with PI Heads, it is required to use COMP Cams Valve Springs, part number 26113, and retainer to guide clearance and timing modifications for proper installation.
 Combine the valve springs with a new set of valve spring steel retainers to handle the higher pressures developed by the springs.

 - What's in the Box